AlexanderStarr/TheOrganismTrail/README.md

 The growth screen displays the time elapsed, and the number of cells that you have.
 Each organism you create starts out with 100 cells, and will divide as long as there are no resources limiting it.

 Click "Play" to see how your organism fares!
 You can see how well your organism grows.
-The game stops if your organism stops growing, or you reach the time limit of 3 hours (180 minutes).
+The game stops if your organism stops growing, or you reach the time limit of 3 in-game hours (180 minutes).
 Try to see how many organisms you can get before the time limit is up!

 ## Legal